testcara/cucumber_rerun_parser/README.md

 ```
 cucumber --format json_pretty --strict -o origin-report.json -f pretty -f rerun --out rerun.txt || cucumber @rerun.txt --format json_pretty --strict -o rerun-report.json
 ```
-If we run our cases in Jenkins jobs, the cucumber report plugin can be specified to collect json files to generate the preety html report.
+If we run our cases in Jenkins jobs, the cucumber report plugin can be specified to collect json files to generate the pretty html report.
 However, if you use the command like above, the report will not be perfect.
 If there are 10 scenarios, 1 scenario is failed at the first time but passed by rerun.
 The report will show you 11 scenarios and the scenarios are shown 2 time, one is shown as passed and the other is failed.

 How the parser works